MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_06_Upgrade_and_migrate_Windows Server.md

    > **Note**: To review the script, you can use the following steps:

-   1. On **SEA-SVR2**, open another tab in the Microsoft Edge window, and go to the customized version of the QuickStart template at **[Create a new Windows VM and create a new AD Forest, Domain and DC](https://github.com/az140mp/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain)**.
+   1. On **SEA-SVR2**, open another tab in the Microsoft Edge window, and go to the official QuickStart template at **[Create a new Windows VM and create a new AD Forest, Domain and DC](https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain)**.
    1. On the **Create a new Windows VM and create a new AD Forest, Domain and DC** page, in the listing of the repository content, select the **DSC** folder, and then select the **CreateADPDC.ps1** file.
    1. On the **azure-quickstart-templates/application-workloads/active-directory/active-directory-new-domain/DSC/CreateADPDC.ps1** page, review the content of the script and note that it installs a number of server roles, including Active Directory Domain Services and DNS, placing the NTDS database and logs, as well as the SYSOVL share on drive **F**.
    1. Close the Microsoft Edge tab and switch back to the one displaying the **Edit template** page in the Azure portal.